List of Golden Gate Transit routes: Early Bird Express service

 GGT operates one Early Bird Express route under contract with BART.
 EBX bus service was initiated to replace early-morning train service during seismic retrofitting of the Transbay Tube, but service has continued since project completion.

 Route 704 runs westbound only from El Cerrito del Norte Station to Salesforce Transit Center.

 Route 705, which was discontinued in January 2024, ran westbound only from MacArthur Station to Salesforce Transit Center with stops at 19th Street/Oakland Station and at West Grand Avenue and Adeline Street in West Oakland.

 Marin Transit service

-GGT operates local service within Marin County on four routes under contract with Marin Transit.
-See Marin Transit for information on Routes 23, 35, 36, and 71.
+GGT operates local service within Marin County on five routes under contract with Marin Transit.
+See Marin Transit for information on Routes 17, 22, 23, 35, and 36.

 Discontinued service

 GGT has operated several different bus routes over the years that have been discontinued or significantly altered.